wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-6/README.md

 - 👉 setting customer headers,
 - 👉 parsing and/or manipulating a request,
 - 👉 session handling
 - 👉 implementing custom protocols on top of HTTP.

-and so on etc.
+and so on.

 ### 📝 Generating an Express.js application